ARCTIC ENCOUNTER LEADERSHIP & PRODUCTION TEAM

 REED DAVIDSON

-Reed is a lifelong Alaskan from Girdwood, Alaska.
-In her free time, she enjoys skiing, hiking, and trail running in her hometown.
-She appreciates time outside in Alaska’s great recreational areas.
+Reed is a lifelong Alaskan from Girdwood.
+In her free time, she enjoys trail running, downhill skiing, and hiking in her hometown.
+She appreciates spending time outside in Alaska’s great recreational areas.

 HARMONY WAYNER